learn-co-curriculum/key-for-min-value/README.md

 When we iterate over a hash, the `.each` method yields the key/value pair *together* to the block.
 Inside that block, you have access to the key and the value and can manipulate them.

-Drop into IRB and copy and pase the above code.
+Drop into IRB and copy and paste the above code.
 You should see this output:

 ```ruby
 key1, value1